laczkol/RADOrgMiner/README.md

 This analysis shows that all loci were polymorphic and also contain informative sites.
 If a subset of the loci is desirable, it can be easily achieved by using `AMAS.py` or any software that is designed for viewing and manipulating DNA sequences in fasta format.

+Leaving the value of maximum missingness default (0.8) resulted in seven loci.
+By the visual inspection of the mean depth plot produced after alignment step eight loci can be assumed.
+Setting the value of `-miss` results in eight loci, on of them is absent (loc_NC_000932_83310-84206_0-896) in *A. lyrata* due to allelic dropout (ADO) and show only one polymorphic site that is not informative.
+If more distantly related samples are analyzed with RADOrgMiner care should be taken to set this value correctly.